stackabletech/edc-operator/demo/README.md

 # EDC Demo

-This demo starts two operators (_provider_ and _consumer_) and executes a data transfer from one IONOS S3 bucket to another.
+In this demo, the EDC operator is used to set up two EDC instances (_provider_ and _consumer_) with IONOS S3 buckets as storage.
+Then a file transfer between the two connectors is performed.

 ## Setup

 What you need to do beforehand

+- Access to a Kubernetes cluster.
+We will use `kind` for this demo.
+- The `stackablectl` and `helm` command line tools for installing the Stackable Platform Oerators.
+- The `ionosctl` command line tool and an IONOS DCD account.
-- Set up two buckets in the IONOS DCD.
+- Two S3 buckets in the IONOS DCD.
 One as a data source and one as a destination.
 Put the `device1-data.csv` file in the source bucket.
+- An IONOS API token.
+Use the `ionosctl token generate` to generate one.
-- Get an IONOS API token and IONOS S3 credentials (access key, secret key).
+- IONOS S3 credentials (access key, secret key).
+Use `ionosctl user s3key get --user-id <your-user-id> --s3key-id <key-id> -o json` to obtain the secret key of existing S3 credentials.
 - Start a kind cluster.

 Have the bucket names, the token and s3 credentials ready.

 ## Running

 First, run `make start`.
 This will: